Contents:

 Precautions for taking swabs from infected lesions

-- Do NOT touch the infected area with your hands or clothing
+- Do not touch the infected area with your hands or clothing (see Personal Protective Equipment (PPE)).

-If the container loosens and opens, re-seal it through the bag or by opening the bag
+- If the container loosens and opens, re-seal it through the bag or by opening the bag (if opening the bag, wear PPE).

 How to handle a spillage